Aviation - London (Bar)

 Dual-qualified in England and Germany, he earns excellent praise for his abilities as an advocate and for his specialist aviation knowledge.
 He is regularly instructed on claimant cases and regularly acts on behalf of those affected by aviation incidents that have resulted in fatalities or serious injury.

-Expertise: "He shows exceptional ability when handling complex aviation cases, and has the drive to deliver successful strategies."
+Strengths: "He shows exceptional ability when handling complex aviation cases, and has the drive to deliver successful strategies."
 "Charming, capable and clever; there isn't a hint of arrogance about him."

 Recent work: Acted in Coakely v Air France, representing one of the English families in a case concerning the crash of an Airbus A330 into the Atlantic Ocean in 2009.